sntfrc/olivia-python/README.md

 This is a simple Python implementation of Olivia digital modulation, used by amateur radio operators for text communication over HF in very low SNR conditions.
 It was written as a part of my thesis at Università di Bologna.

-Behavior was determined by documents available on the web and the source code of the C reference implementation, and tested against a popular (fldigi).
+Behavior was determined by documents available on the web and the source code of the C reference implementation, and tested against a popular software (fldigi).

 More details are available on request.
 If you are interested I can send you the full text of my thesis, but please note that it's written in Italian.